-- (5) This property is owned by a Partnership for which we serve as the general partner and own a 20.03% equity interest. - (6) This property is owned by two tenants-in-common of which 60% is owned by the Company and the Company owns approximately 52% in the other tenant-in-common.
+- (1) Prior to January 1, 2009, "Purchase Price" includes our acquisition related costs and expenses for the purchase of the property.
+After January 1, 2009, acquisition related costs and expenses were expensed when incurred. - (2) Expected capital expenditures over the next 12 months. - (3) Garden Gateway Plaza is comprised of three buildings, each on a separate legal parcel. - (4) Morena Office Center was owned by a Partnership for which we serve as the general partner and own a 20.03% equity interest.
+This property was classified as Held for Sale as of December 31, 2018 and sold on January 15, 2019. - (5) Highland Court is owned by two tenants-in-common of which 60% is owned by the Company and the Company owns approximately 52% in the other tenant-in-common.